 Sleeping and Eating:

-The Bluffs Restaurant at Doughton Park is reopening in 2020.
+The Bluffs Restaurant at Doughton Park: Reopened in 2020.
 In 1949, The Bluffs became the first dining establishment to open on the Blue Ridge Parkway and served customers for 61 years.
 Generations of families made the restaurant a destination after a day of hiking nearby trails or nights spent at the neighboring campground or lodge.
-Today's diners can expect old favorites on the menu, including fried chicken, ham biscuits, and berry cobblers, along with exciing new recipes.
+Today's diners can expect old favorites on the menu, including fried chicken, ham biscuits, and berry cobblers, along with exciting new recipes.